Massachusetts Bay Transportation Authority: Bicycles

-Conventional bicycles are generally allowed on MBTA commuter rail, commuter boat, and rapid transit lines during off-peak hours and all day on weekends and holidays.
-However, bicycles are not allowed at any time on the Green Line, or the Ashmont–Mattapan High-Speed Line segment of the Red Line.
+Conventional bicycles are generally allowed on MBTA commuter rail, ferry, and rapid transit lines during off-peak hours and all day on weekends and holidays.
+However, bicycles are not allowed at any time on the Green Line, or the Mattapan Line segment of the Red Line.
 Buses equipped with bike racks at the front (including the Silver Line) may always accommodate bicycles, up to the capacity limit of the racks.
-The MBTA claims that 95% of its buses are now equipped with bike racks, except for trackless trolleys which still lack this capability.
+The MBTA claims that 95% of its buses are now equipped with bike racks.

 Due to congestion and tight clearances, bicycles are banned from Park Street, Downtown Crossing, and Government Center stations at all times.

 However, compact folding bicycles are permitted on all MBTA vehicles at all times, provided that they are kept completely folded for the duration of the trip, including passage through faregates.
 Gasoline-powered vehicles, bike trailers, and Segways are prohibited.

 No special permit is required to take a bicycle onto an MBTA vehicle, but bicyclists are expected to follow the rules and hours of operation.
 Cyclists under 16 years old are supposed to be accompanied by a parent or legal guardian.
 Detailed rules, and an explanation of how to use front-of-bus bike racks and bike parking are on the MBTA website.

 The MBTA says that over 95% of its stations are equipped with bike racks, many of them under cover from the weather.
 In addition, over a dozen stations are equipped with "Pedal & Park" fully enclosed areas protected with video surveillance and controlled door access, for improved security.
 To obtain access, a personally registered CharlieCard must be used.
 Registration is done online, and requires a valid email address and the serial number of the CharlieCard.
 All bike parking is free of charge.